6.16 Goodness-of-fit

 6.16.2 Calibration plot

 P-values depend heavily on the sample size.
 Therefore, we must be careful since the HL test may lack power to detect a poor fit in a small sample (and we would therefore incorrectly conclude the fit is good) and may detect even minor deviations in a large sample (and we would therefore incorrectly conclude the fit is poor).
 It is helpful, along with looking at the HL test p-value, to create a calibration plot (Harrell 2015; Steyerberg 2009) to visualize the relationship between the observed and expected values.
-The calibration.plot() function (in Functions_rmph.R which you loaded at the beginning of this chapter) creates a calibration plot corresponding to the HL test.
+The calibration.plot() function (in Functions_rmph.R which you loaded at the beginning of this chapter) creates a calibration plot corresponding to the HL test, and displays the HL test p-value on the plot.

 Example 6.3 (continued): Use a calibration plot to visualize goodness-of-fit for the model with an interaction.